 Logs files are treated as rolling files, where logging information is added to the file with the current date.
 If the log file does not exist, it is created.

-You can patch in more sinks with other configuration files or replace the default one.
-The config/development/sc.logging.development.xml file adds a console logger.
+You can add in more sinks with other configuration files or replace the default one.
 For example: